-Where, during the enrolment process, it was identified that a student has specific learning difficulties, or needs or a particular disability, assessment can be adjusted to suit their needs (providing reasonable adjustment does not alter the integrity of the unit of competency or render the assessment unsafe or in breach of legislation, regulation, or other law).
+Where, during the enrolment process, it is identified that a student has learning difficulties, learning needs or a particular disability, learning and assessment can be adjusted to suit their needs (providing reasonable adjustment does not alter the integrity of the unit of competency or render the assessment unsafe or in breach of legislation, regulation, or other law).
 Reasonable adjustment will be applied by trainers and assessors on a case-by-case basis.
 Students should speak to their trainer/assessor directly if they have any concerns in relation to an assessment method or task.

-Assessment Results
+Assessment results

-Students can access their results for assessment by accessing their account in NICSOnline at the end of each assessment event.
+Students can continually access their assessment results by accessing their account in MPA Online.
 Trainer marked assessments will be available to the student once the trainer has completed the marking process.

-Assessment results will not be given to anybody other than the student, the trainer and or NICS CEO.
+Assessment results will not be given to anybody other than the student, the trainer and or NICS General Manager.

 No assessment results are issued or discussed over the telephone.